kyrogon/Pysprings_Badging_System/README.md

 Testing
 -------
-To run the tests, run the command `make tests`.
+To run the tests, run the command `make tests` or `pytest` in the root directory.
-There are several environment variables that need to be set and the make file sets them.

 Installation
 ------------